 “You have to help me.
 You will help me.”

-And with that cryptic statement he reached into his pocket and withdrew a bottle of ketchup.
-Realizing he had accessed the wrong pocket, however, he screeched like an exotic fowl, restored the ketchup to the first pocket, placed his hand in another pocket, and produced a can of lighter fluid.
+his hand in another pocket, and produced a can of lighter fluid.
 I knew his tennis-racket torch had to be linked to some sinister aim, and my prediction came true in a heartbeat.
+“My plan looks something like this,” he said.

 Racing toward a helpless tree, he doused its bark with toxic fluid, waved his flaming racket around the trunk, and set the scene ablaze.
 The timber incinerated in seconds, surprisingly to my pleasure.
 I intend to replace the tree with rubber shrubbery, as I loathe raking leaves in October.